-Novice in faith integration: The faculty member does not demonstrate evidence of understanding or engaging in faith integration either generally or in the context of his/her teaching or scholarship.
+Based on the review of the product being evaluated, the faculty member does not demonstrate evidence of understanding or engaging in faith integration either generally or in the context of his/her teaching or scholarship.
 The faculty member may show some confusion in understanding academic faith integration through descriptions of her/his personal faith commitment, student mentoring, or participation in faith-based initiatives other than those related to the individual's faculty role.
 Supportive resources are either not utilized, are poorly utilized or are not academically appropriate.